jmoiron/johnny-cache/docs/queryset_cache.rst

 exclude from the QuerySet Cache.
 If you have no sense of humor, or want your settings file to be understandable, you can use the alias ``JOHNNY_TABLE_BLACKLIST``.
 We just couldn't resist.

+``JOHNNY_DATABASE_MAPPING`` is a user defined dictionary that maps database names to one another.
+The primary use for ``JOHNNY_DATABASE_MAPPING`` is to assure master/slave setups that using a django router all point to the same cache keys.
+For a typical default/slave setup this will do the job:

+	JOHNNY_DATABASE_MAPPING = {
+		'slave': 'default',
+	}

 *Deprecated*
 ------------